-Want to be gym trendy in 2018?
-Do HIIT
+The top fitness trends for 2018

 "We also do it from the perspective of people who use the gym, the clients," he said.
 "It helps them identify gyms across the country that are offering the best kinds of exercise programs."

-Three new trends found a place on the top 20 list: "licensure for fitness professionals", "core training" and "sport-specific Ttaining."
+Three new trends found a place on the top 20 list: "licensure for fitness professionals", "core training" and "sport-specific Training."
 Licensure refers to the general trend toward more regulation of fitness professionals, such as personal trainers.
 Core work stresses strength and conditioning of the stabilizing muscles of the abdomen, thorax and back.
 Sport-specific exercising is usually geared toward younger athletes and focuses on a single sport, such as tennis or boxing.

 Meanwhile, "work-site health promotion" (which ranked 16th in last year's survey) and "outcomes measures" (previously 18th) fell from the top 20 list.
 In other words, incentive programs in employer-based health care benefits plans and comparison measurements to improve performance are no longer fashionable among the gym set.